TUESDAY 26 September 2017

-BBS May Meeting: Workshop
+BBS September Meeting, Workshop

 The Bristol Bonsai Society (BBS) was the brain-child of four bonsai enthusiasts: Martin Barker, Dan Barton, Bill Burchill and Daphne Turner.
 They got together and thought it would be a good idea to set up a Bonsai Society, so at the Bristol Flower Show, a card was displayed on one of the bonsai trader’s tables suggesting that if anyone was interested in forming a society then they would be welcome to attend an in-augural meeting.
 The in-augural meeting took place in September, 1975, in Daphne Turner’s home.
 Eighteen people attended the meeting, and the Society was formed.

 Since then, the society grew rapidly and in its hay-day had over 250 members.
 This was mostly because it published a fairly informative Bonsai Journal so many of the members were ‘corresponding’ members from as far away as Manchester, Birmingham, Leeds, London, Southend, Eastbourne etc. The Journal ran for years but when Colin Lewis published his magazine, “Bonsai”, the membership from the BBS soon fell.
 We now have about 35-40 regular members.
 But the society is still recognised as one of the country’s leading bonsai societies with one or two top British bonsai artists within its membership.